Jack-A-Cooper/PyImg/README.md

 ## Features
 - **Filesystem Navigation**: Browse through your file system within the app to locate images.
 (Implemented)
 - **Image Processing**: Upscale or downscale images with selectable scale factors.
-(Implemented - WIP)
+(Implemented)
 - **Format Conversion**: Convert images between popular formats like PNG, JPG, BMP, and more.
-(Implemented - WIP)
+(Implemented)
 - **Batch Processing**: Process multiple images at once, with progress tracking via a progress bar.
 (Implemented)
 - **Preview Thumbnails**: View thumbnails of the selected images before processing.
-(Planned)
+(Implemented - WIP)
 - **Customizable Save Directory**: Choose a custom directory where processed images will be saved.
 (Implemented)

 ## Prerequisites